I tried Apple Intelligence to improve my writing — here’s what happened

 (Image credit: Future)

 Tap on the Writing Tools icon and a menu will appear from the bottom of the screen.
 All the Writing Tools are accessible here — not just the ones that will rewrite your text.
-These tools include a proofreader capability, as well options for summarizing and auto-formating your text.
+These tools include a proofreader capability, as well as options for summarizing and auto-formating your text.
 The functions we're going to focus on for this exercise are Rewrite, Friendly, Professional and Concise, as they're they're the ones you use to alter your writing.

-To use any of these tools, just highlight the passage you want to change, or press the appropriate button without highlighting anything to edit the entire document/message.
+To use any of these tools, just highlight the passage you want to change or press the appropriate button without highlighting anything to edit the entire document/message.

 Writing Tools: Friendly tone

-In 1962.
-Richard Nixon ran for governor of California and lost.
+In 1962, Richard Nixon ran for governor of California and lost.
 This loss came two years after a losing run for the presidency in 1960.
 Suffice it to say, this put Nixon in a very bad mood, and in a news conference following his latest defeat, he took it out on the assembled press corps.
 You may remember this as the origin story for Nixon's declaration that "you won't have Nixon to kick around any more."

 It's a memorable line, but not a particularly friendly one.
 So I tried to see if Writing Tools could lighten the tone somewhat by opting for the Friendly option.